 The scenarios we outlined above are pretty tried-and-true situations for using your emergency fund, but asking yourself these three questions can help you decide if something is emergency-worthy, no matter the scenario.

 Avoid using your emergency fund when you can

 There are a lot of "what if" feelings that come with using your emergency fund.
 Even if you answer yes to the questions above, what if an even bigger emergency comes along before you’re able to replenish your fund?
 The easiest way to avoid this is by not using your emergency fund at all – and still being able to cover your expenses.

 First, budget and save accordingly.
 Set up automatic payments for regular expenses like bills and loan payments, and plan far enough ahead so you aren’t scrambling to pay for a vacation or other known expenses.
-You can even set up an account with a robo-advisor like Wealthfront or Betterment to help you reach your savings goals faster.

 Also make sure you have the right insurance in place.
 Whether it’s disability, auto, renters, or health, insurance is an important part of any financial safety net.
 While you’ll still be responsible for some of the costs, insurance can help defray them and keep your emergency fund use to a minimum.